elaissimaher/RefereeTrainingApp/README.md

 # RefereeTrainingApp

-this repo is a mobile app that train soccer referees
+This repository is a mobile app that trains soccer referees.